Singapore Grand Prix Travel Guide

 Singapore Grand Prix F1 Spectator Tips

-- Singapore has some of the best food and beverage stalls available to mankind – Grand Prix going mankind that is.
-Some accept credit cards but bringing cash is advisable.
+- Singapore has some of the best food and beverage stalls available to humanity – Grand Prix going humanity that is.
+Most accept card payments but bringing some cash too is advisable.

 - Spinning wheels aren’t just for the race track.
-Take a ride on Singapore’s answer to the London Eye – the Singapore Flyer and get your weekend off to a…flying start.
-According to their marketing team it’s ‘a moving experience at every turn’.
-It’s also a great way to orientate yourself to the layout of the circuit as well as take in stunning views of the city.
-It’s wheelie good!
+Take a ride on the Singapore Flyer and get your weekend off to a flying start.
+The giant Ferris wheel is a great way to orientate yourself to the layout of the circuit as well as take in stunning views of the city.

 Essentials